 Can breast cancer in younger women be prevented?

-Although breast cancer might not be prevented, early detection and prompt treatment can significantly increase a woman's chances of surviving breast cancer.
-More than 90 percent of women whose breast cancer is found in an early stage will survive.
+That being said, if breast cancer does develop, early detection and prompt treatment can significantly increase a woman's chances of survival.
+More than 90% of women whose breast cancer is found in an early stage will survive.

 Should women under age 40 get mammograms?

 In general, screening mammograms are not recommended for women under 40 years old.
 However, for women with genetic mutations, screening can begin at 25, and in women with a family history of breast cancer, screening is often initiated 10 years earlier than the first affected relative in the family.
 Breast MRI is often recommended to high risk women in addition to mammography.